thomasabishop/eolas/zk/VirtualMemory.md

 virtual memory capcacity that exceeds the current physical capacity of the
 machine:

-> _It's possible for the kernel and all running processes to request more bytes
+> _It's possible for the kernel and all running processes to request more
-> of virtual memory than the total size of RAM.
-In that situation, the OS can
+> byte<!--  -->s of virtual memory than the total size of RAM.
+In that
-> move move bytes of memory to secondary storage to make room in RAM for newly
+> situation, the OS can move move bytes of memory to secondary storage to make
-> requested memory._
+> room in RAM for newly requested memory._

 _How Computers Really Work_ (2021) p.206